jumpstarter-io/wp-jumpstarter/README.md

 This plugin has some expectations that must be fulfilled:

-* SQLite must be used as a database with [the sqlite-integration plugin](https://wordpress.org/plugins/sqlite-integration/).
+* SQLite must be used as a database with [the sqlite-integration plugin](https://WordPress.org/plugins/sqlite-integration/).
 * The `js-init.php` script must be run successfully (return exit code 0) before the HTTP port is opened and the Wordpress site can accept requests.
 * TLS must be used (HTTPS).
-* Plugin uploads and code changes must be disabled with `DISALLOW_FILE_MODS` in `wp-config.php`.
-* `DB_DIR` must be set to `"/app/state/wp-db"` in `wp-config.php`.
+* `DB_DIR` must be set to `"/app/code/wp-db"` in `wp-config.php`.
 * The `/wp-content/database` folder must not exist as it's a security hazard.
-* The user must not be able to change the theme or add or remove themes or plugins.
+* The user must not be able to change the theme base defined theme.

 ### What init does

 When the `js-init.php` is run it does the following:

-1. Install wordpress if `/app/state/wp-db` does not exist.
+1. Install WordPress if `/app/code/wp-db` does not exist.
-2. Sync the `/app/env.json` and `/app/code/wp-env.json` environments with Wordpress.
+2. Sync the `/app/env.json` and `/app/code/wp-env.json` environments with WordPress.

 Install is done the following way: